mongodb/specifications/source/socks5-support/tests/README.rst

 listed above.

-Drivers MUST create a :code:`MongoClient` for each of these connection strings, and attempt to run a :code:`hello` command usin each client.
+Drivers MUST create a :code:`MongoClient` for each of these connection strings, and attempt to run a :code:`hello` command using each client.
-The operation must succeed for table entries marked (succeeds) and fail for table entries marked (fails) in order to pass the tests.
+The operation must succeed for table entries marked (succeeds), fail for table entries marked (fails), and reject the connection string as invalid for table entries marked (invalid) in order to pass the tests.

-Drivers MUST run variants of this tests in which the proxy options are substituted for :code:`MongoClient` options.
+Drivers MUST run variants of these tests in which the proxy options are substituted for :code:`MongoClient` options.

 Drivers MUST verify for at least one of the connection strings